MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 To capture a UI element from a webpage, you need to install the appropriate browser extension.
 You can find more information about the supported browsers and the required extension in [Use browsers and manage extensions](using-browsers.md).

-When the browser extension fails to communicate with Power Automate for desktop, the browser window is identified as a desktop application.
-As a result, Power Automate for desktop tries to grab UI elements for a desktop application and not a web page.
+When the browser extension fails to communicate with Power Automate, the browser window is identified as a desktop application.
+As a result, Power Automate tries to grab UI elements for a desktop application and not a web page.

 ## UI elements properties